 - OpenCV – Official site: https://opencv.org/.

-Origins: It was created by Intel and originally released in 2000.
+Origins: OpenCV is set of libraries for image processing and computer vision.
+It was created by Intel and originally released in 2000.
 It has been in the industry since 2000.
 It is an open source library under the BSD license.

 Integration and compatibility with other libs: OpenCV supports importing from both Keras, Tensorflow and CUDA.